- Reference Number: HEY-485/2019

 - Departments: Ophthalmology Department

-This leaflet has been produced to give you general information about the various treatments available for your condition.
+This leaflet has been produced to give you general information about the various treatments available for your treatments.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Diabetic Macular Oedema?